musket-ml/segmentation_training_pipeline/README.md

 Each architecture also supports some specific options, list of options is documented in [segmentation RAML library](segmentation_pipeline/schemas/segmentation.raml#L166).

-Supported augmentations are documented in [augmentation RAML library](segmentation_pipeline/schemas/augmenters.raml)
+Supported augmentations are documented in [augmentation RAML library](segmentation_pipeline/schemas/augmenters.raml).

-Callbacks are documented in [callbacks RAML library](segmentation_pipeline/schemas/callbacks.raml)
+Callbacks are documented in [callbacks RAML library](segmentation_pipeline/schemas/callbacks.raml).

 ## Custom architectures, callbacks, metrics

-Segmentation pipeline uses keras custom objects registry to find entities, so if you need to use custom loss function,activation or metric all that you need to do is to register it in Keras as:
+Segmentation pipeline uses keras custom objects registry to find entities, so if you need to use custom loss function, activation or metric all that you need to do is to register it in Keras as:

 ```python
 keras.utils.get_custom_objects()["my_loss"]= my_loss
 ```

-If you want to inject new architecture, you need to register it in `segmentation.custom_models` dictionary
+If you want to inject new architecture, you should register it in `segmentation.custom_models` dictionary.

-for example:
+For example:
 ```python
 segmentation.custom.models['MyUnet']=MyUnet
 ```
-where `MyUnet` is a function that accepts architecture parameters as arguments and returns an instance of keras model
+where `MyUnet` is a function that accepts architecture parameters as arguments and returns an instance of keras model.

 ## Examples